CyVerse-learning-materials/DE-tool-integration-quickstart/osg.rst

 Goal
 ----

-This quickstart contains the complete for integrating osg tool in DE which is mainly intended for high-throughput processing
+This quickstart contains the complete instructions for integrating osg tools in DE which is mainly intended for high-throughput processing

 ..
 Important::